 Now, place the meat in a medium bowl and sprinkle with salt, dried celery, dried rosemary, onion powder, smoked paprika, and red pepper flakes.
-If the meat is too dry, you may add a few drops of oil or a tablespoon of water but this is optional.
+If the meat is too dry, you may add a few drops of oil or a tablespoon of water, but that's optional.
 Mix all well and set aside.

 Heat the oil in a large iron cast skillet and add onions and garlic.
 Cook until lightly brown and crispy and then add the meat.
 Give it a good stir and continue to cook (over an open fire) for 4-5 minutes.
 Stir occasionally.
 Finally, add tomatoes and optionally some more seasoning to taste.
 Give it a good stir and cook until most of the liquid has evaporated.
 Remove from the heat and chill for a while.

-Meanwhile, add some more hardwood logs into your fire pit to keep a strong, open fire.
+Meanwhile, add some more hardwood logs to your fire pit to keep a strong, open fire.
 Stuff eggplants with the meat mixture and tightly wrap each with a large piece of aluminum foil.
-Place on the grill and cook for 20-25 minutes, or until eggplants have completely softened.
+Place on the Outpost adjustable grill and cook for 20-25 minutes, or until eggplants have completely softened.

 Remove from the heat and sprinkle with finely chopped celery.
 Optionally, add some freshly grated Parmesan cheese and serve with some baked potatoes, rice, or fresh vegetable salad.